Baqend/guide/src/index.md

 ## Filters
 Usually you want to filter the query results.
 The query builder supports a lot of different filters, that can be applied on entity attributes.
-All filters will be combined with *and*.
+All chained filters get combined with *and*.
 ```js
 DB.Todo.find()
     .matches('name', /^My Todo/)